top of page

 • Farmhouse or Barn-style: Soft gray or black roofs complement white siding and vertical lines

+This is especially important if you are researching the best shingle colors for a modern home exterior or trying to evaluate specific shingle color siding combinations.
+On more modern homes, high-contrast combinations usually feel sharper and more intentional.
+On traditional homes, softer tonal pairings often feel more natural and lower-risk.
 If your home has brick or stone, try to match your shingles to one of the darker tones in the masonry.
 This pulls the look together.

 For deeper insight on architectural coordination, see Get Your House Right by Marianne Cusato.

-What’s Popular in Wisconsin (and Why)
+What Shingle Colors are Popular in Wisconsin (and Why)

 We work throughout Madison and surrounding areas in Dane, Rock, and Green Counties, and we’ve seen clear patterns in what homeowners choose.
 So we know what looks great across siding colors, seasons, and neighborhoods: